• About Me

 Prayer, Spirituality No Comments

-To the God who searches, sweeping Her entire household looking for the lost coin, who celebrates when She finds us, we give You thanks and praise.
+Last updated: May 30, 2026 To the God who searches, sweeping Her entire household looking for the lost coin, who celebrates when She finds us, we give You thanks and praise.
 As we join together our voices, we thank You for the gift of each other — for family and dear friends, for all who have stood by us in our searching times, in our lost times and our found times.
 God of All Seekers, who dwells within our hearts, hold us close and nurture us in Your hidden depths.
-Open to us the purse of Your being that is large enough to hold the […]
+Open to us the purse of Your being that is […]

 Read More